How Can Plastic Pollution Impact Dolphins?

 • Plastics, including braided micro-multifilament fishing line, can cause entanglements that lead to marine animal injuries and deaths (see a few examples of the entangled dolphins we’ve rescued here).

-Although phthalate exposure is common among dolphins in Sarasota Bay, the sources for these exposures are currently unknown.
-As part of a three-year project funded by the National Institutes of Health’s (NIH) National Institute of Environmental Health Sciences (NIEHS), we are investigating microplastic contamination in prey fish as a potential source of phthalate exposure and looking for evidence of microplastic ingestion in Sarasota Bay dolphins and common prey fish (for example, menhaden, spot, sheepshead, Gulf toadfish, pigfish, pinfish).
-The study involves collecting gastric and fecal samples from dolphins, as well as gastrointestinal tracts and muscle tissue from fish, and comparing characteristics such as color, type and texture of ingested microplastics between dolphins and fish.
+As part of a three-year project funded by the National Institutes of Health’s (NIH) National Institute of Environmental Health Sciences (NIEHS; Award No. 1R15ES034169-01), we’re investigating whether microplastic contamination in prey fish might be a source of phthalate exposure.
+We’re also looking for evidence of microplastic ingestion in Sarasota Bay dolphins and their common prey fish (for example, spot, Gulf toadfish, pigfish, pinfish, Atlantic threadfin herring).
+To do this, we collect gastric (stomach) and fecal samples from dolphins, as well as gastrointestinal tracts and muscle tissue from fish.
+Then we compare the microplastics found in dolphins to those identified in fish, looking at details such as color, type and texture.
 We’re also:

-• Examining phthalate metabolite concentrations in dolphins and fish relative to individual particle abundance.
+• Examining phthalate metabolite levels in dolphins and fish relative to individual particle abundance.
 This analysis will help us understand whether high quantities of ingested plastic are correlated with high concentrations of chemical plasticizers.

 Read More About Dolphins and Plastics